dreamcatcher-tech/network/Inbox/2025-08-29 0959 ui for agent shells.md

 could also be your tabs ?
-so you have one tab per session, and inside each tab you can see what's happening ? your home agent can see your tabs.
+so you have one tab per session, and inside each tab you can see what's happening ? your home agent can see your tabs. tabs should be handled by the browser.  you should be able to list your sessions in agent, then switch over to them.